-- Provincial site productivity layer
+- Scope of site productivity related work

 The purpose of the LBIS is to guide ongoing resource investments and short-term targeted investments in British Columbia’s natural resources to realize environmental sustainability and economic prosperity.